Please scroll further down this page for FAQs relating to our Winter 2024/25 Membership

 Do you have pacers on the winter runs?

-We divide into pacing groups based on target marathon / half-marathon times, and we have ambassador support spread evenly throughout the whole group.
+We divide into pacing groups based on target marathon / half-marathon times, and we have ambassador support spread throughout the whole group.

-Please note that the Sunday runs should normally be done at a relaxed, conversational pace, approximately 1 minute-per-mile slower than your target race pace.
+The Sunday runs should normally be done at a relaxed, conversational pace, approximately 1 minute-per-mile slower than your target race pace.
 For example, if you’re targeting a 4hr marathon, which is approximately 9 minutes-per-mile, you should be running your Sunday run at about 10 minutes-per-mile.
 (This is flexible; you’re not obliged to stick to the same group each week.)

 The pacing groups are dictated by marathon target times: 3:30, 3:45, 4:00, 4:15, 4:30, 4:45, 5:00+.